BIO: Bijan Johnson was born in Houston, Texas (USA).

 Despite the roster shakeup, Adelaide’s season was a mixed bag.
 The team began the season with a loss to Perth but bounced back to defeat Sydney in their second game.
 Nathan Sobey continued to elevate his game, recording a standout triple-double (22 points, 11 rebounds, and 10 assists) in a Round 3 win over Cairns.
 However, after a promising start, Adelaide fell into a four-game losing streak, which led to the release of De León and the addition of Demitrius Conger to the roster.

 Adelaide’s inconsistency persisted throughout the season, with a combination of injuries and roster adjustments disrupting the team’s rhythm.
 Despite back-to-back victories in Round 7, including a high-scoring win over Cairns, Adelaide struggled to maintain form.
-Key players like Daniel Johnson (17.0 points, 6.7 rebounds, and 2.3 assists) and Nathan Sobey (16.1 points, 5.0 rebounds, and 5.2 assists) led the team in scoring, with Sobey earning All-NBL Second Team honors.
+Key players like Daniel Johnson (17.0 points, 6.7 rebounds, and 2.3 assists) and Nathan Sobey (16.1 points, 5.0 rebounds, and 5.2 assists) led the team in scoring, with Sobey earning All-NBL Second Team honours.
 Meanwhile, Majok Deng, in a supporting role, contributed solid numbers (7.6 points, 2.9 rebounds) across the season.

 The 36ers finished the regular season with a 14-14 record, tied with Brisbane for the final playoff spot.
 However, due to Brisbane’s higher points percentage, Adelaide missed out on the playoffs, ending the season in fifth place.